Syed Saleem

 Syed Saleem is a Telugu writer.
-He has written twenty five novels, about 250 short stories and more than 150 poems.
+He has written thirty six novels, about 300 short stories and more than 150 poems.
 His fiction has been translated into English, Hindi, Marathi, Oriya, Malayalam, Kannada and Tamil languages.
-His work is characterized by his humanitarianism and soothing poetic expression.
-One of his best known works is his Telugu novel Kaluthunna Poolathota, which had won the * Sahitya Akademi Award in Telugu, 2010.
+His work is characterised by his humanitarianism and poetic expression.
+His novel Kaluthunna Poolathota won the Sahitya Akademi Award in Telugu, 2010.

 Early life

-Saleem was born in Throvagunta village near Ongole on 1 June 1959.
+Saleem was born in Throvagunta village near Ongole.
 He began writing poetry while in school.
 He earned an M.Sc.
 (Tech) degree from Andhra University.

 Career

 Saleem began writing short fiction in 1980; his first story was "Manishi".
 His stories have been adapted as a television serial, Saleem Kathalu, which has aired on the Telugu language television channel DD Yadagiri.
 One of his stories, "Aaro Alludu" has been included in the second volume of World Best Stories, published by Bangalore University.

 'Abhyudaya Sahiti Puraskaram' was presented to him in 2012 at the cultural festival ‘Sampradaya Sanskritika Vaibhavam-4'.